 Our physiotherapy team

-Clinical Lead (covering maternity leave), Lead Physiotherapist for Basketball & Football
+Clinical Lead, Lead Physiotherapist for Basketball and TASS Physiotherapist

 BSc.
 Physiotherapy, MSc, Sports & Exercise Medicine